wp-plugins/google-sitemap-plugin/readme.txt

 Google sitemap plugin allows you to create and add sitemap file to google webmaster tools, get info about your site in google webmaster tools.

+= Translation =

+* Russian (ru_RU)

+If you create your own language pack or update an existing one, you can send <a href="http://codex.wordpress.org/Translating_WordPress" target="_blank"> text in PO and MO files</a> for <a href="http://bestwebsoft.com/" target="_blank">BWS</a> and we'll add it to the plugin.
+You can download the latest version of the program for work with PO and MO files  <a href="http://www.poedit.net/download.php" target="_blank">Poedit</a>.

+= Technical support =

+Dear users, if you have any questions or propositions regarding our plugins (current options, new options, current issues) please feel free to contact us.
+Please note that we accept requests in English only.
+All messages on another languages wouldn't be accepted.

 == Installation ==

 1. Upload `google sitemap` folder to the `/wp-content/plugins/` directory.